shalvah/RemindMeOfThisTweet/README.md

 - [AWS Lambda](https://aws.amazon.com/lambda/) with the [Serverless Framework](http://serverless.com)
 - Firebase Messaging for push notifications
 - [Redis](http://redis.io) for data storage
-- Node.js 10.x
+- Node.js 14.x
-- [Chrono](https://github.com/wanasit/chrono) for parsing dates/times from text
+- [Chrono](https://github.com/wanasit/chrono) (pinned at v1) for parsing dates/times from text

 ### Implementation
 The bot uses a number of AWS Lambda functions that work in tandem: